What Should I Do If Someone Hit My Parked Car?

 If your parked car is hit by another vehicle, the best-case scenario is a minor fender-bender with an insured driver who sticks around to make a police report and trade insurance information.

-In the worst-case scenario, you are sitting in your parked car and endure not only damage to your vehicle but also injuries to your body from a driver who has no insurance or flees the scene.
+In the worst-case scenario, you are sitting in your car and endure not only damage to your vehicle but also injuries to your body from a driver who has no insurance or flees the scene.

-But no matter the scenario, if your parked car is hit, you are not at fault, which is never a bad thing in the world of auto insurance.
+No matter the scenario, if your parked car is hit, you are not at fault, which is never a bad thing in the world of auto insurance.
 After an accident, no matter who is at fault, you should always take the following steps:

 What To Do If Someone Hits Your Parked Car